Heart disease and stroke

 If you are concerned about heart disease or your risk, please see your healthcare professional.

 The most common treatment for relieving the symptoms of menopause is HRT.
-Studies show that if you start HRT before you're 60, it does not increase your risk of cardiovascular (CV) disease.
-If you are already at high risk of CV disease, it may still be possible for you to take HRT.
+Studies show that if you start HRT before you’re 60, it does not increase your risk of cardiovascular (CV) disease.